Book of Blue | Bare Essence

 As for consent, we are fast approaching the time when the only thing that will count is a Venmo receipt.

-This article is getting long and it could be a lot longer, though there is one last topic I think it’s important to cover at this time.
-The theme is about the vast number of people for whom selfsex is their only sex.
+There exists a vast number of people for whom selfsex is their only sex.
 Generally, there are those who are happy about this; there are those who are angry about it; and there are those who just accept it as a fact of existence.
+Some are in partner relationships and some are not.

 Then there are the people with partners where there is no sex in the relationship.
 Some of those wish they could get something going; others have no interest.